utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

   1. Data Proccesing
   2. Emphasize meaning of inputs and Machine Learning
   3. Prediction and output interpretation
-  4. AWS and iOS Application
+  4. AWS and iOS Application (OverView)

 ■ 1.
 Data Proccesing